The Amazing Race: Detour

 A Detour presents the team with a choice between two tasks, one of which must be completed before the team is allowed to continue.
 The two tasks are named, often based on rhymes, puns or wordplay - such as "Plow" / "Fowl" to differentiate between a task involving plowing against a task involving corralling ducks.
 Teams are given several details about both tasks but may need to travel a short distance by foot or car to the different task locations.
 The two tasks generally involve different skills, often pairing physically demanding or fear-challenging tasks alongside tasks that rely on intelligence or craftsmanship.
 The decision about which task to attempt lies solely with the team, though due to logistical constraints some Detour options may impose additional limits, such as how many teams may attempt one of the tasks at one time, or the hours when a task may be available.
 A team may switch tasks as often as they wish with no penalty other than the time lost in attempting the tasks and travelling between task locations.
 In some Detours, teams that arrived at one of the tasks could not switch.
 Unless otherwise instructed, teams can work together to finish a Detour option.
 Once a team has completed one of the tasks, they are given a clue to their next location.
 A team that is unable to complete either Detour option or opts to quit the Detour will incur a six-hour penalty (24 hours in earlier seasons).

 Occasionally, there may be a twist to the Detour format.
-Season 25 introduced a "Blind Detour", where competitors were only given the names and locations of the tasks (in some Blind Detours, the tasks will only be named "This" or "That", further reducing the information available).
+Season 25 introduced a "Blind Detour", where competitors were only given the names and locations of the tasks (in some Blind Detours, the tasks will only be vaguely titled like "This" or "That", further reducing the information available).
+The fifth Australian season featured a special Blind Detour, in which teams decided their Detour option at an earlier point in the Race (by blindly deciding between Brains and Brawn) and completed their chosen task when they returned to the same location several legs later.
 Season 26 featured a "Roulette Detour", where the Detour choice was determined by a spin of a roulette wheel, with Red leading to one task and Black leading to the other.
 The seventh Canadian season introduced a "One Way" twist that forces a team to perform a specified Detour task.